 - Hateful or discriminatory comments regarding race, ethnicity, religion, gender, disability, sexual orientation

 - Links or comments containing sexually explicit content material;

 - Spam, link baiting or files containing viruses that could damage the operation of other people’s computers or mobile devices;

 - Acknowledgement of intent to stalk an individual.

-To allow open dialogue between genuinely engaged residents we reserved the right to ban commentators who have a disclosed affiliation with another party and whose comments are clearly designed to stifle debate or create political mischief.
+To allow open dialogue between genuinely engaged residents we reserved the right to ban commentators who have a disclosed affiliation with another party and whose comments are clearly designed to stifle debate, create political mischief, or misdirect visitors.

 We retain the right to regularly review and update our social media terms where necessary.